DanielFGray/reactblog/content/posts/fp-intro.md

 ---

-Summing numbers is a pretty trivial thing, so how about something more practical?

 [Eloquent JavaScript][eloquent] has [an exercise][exercise] where they ask the reader to turn a simple array into a nested object, such that:

 [eloquent]: http://eloquentjavascript.net/